ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 .. note::

    Shorter forecasts are often used to save resources.
 However, users may wish to gain insight further into the future.
 In such cases, users can periodically run a longer forecast.
-For example, in an experiment, a researcher might run 18-hour forecasts for most forecast hours but run a longer 48-hour forecast at "synoptic times" (e.g., 0, 6, 12, 18 hours).
+For example, in an experiment, a researcher might run 18-hour forecasts for most forecast hours but run a longer 48-hour forecast at "synoptic times" (e.g., 0, 6, 12, 18 UTC).
 This is particularly common with resource-intensive :term:`DA <data assimilation>` systems that cycle frequently.

 ``FCST_LEN_CYCL``: (Default: - '{{ FCST_LEN_HRS }}')
-   The length of forecast for each cycle date in integer hours.
+   The length of forecast for each cycle in a given day (in integer hours).
 This is valid only when ``FCST_LEN_HRS = -1``.
 This pattern recurs for all cycle dates.
-Must have the same number of entries as cycles per day, or if less than one day the entries must include the length of each cycle to be run.
+Must have the same number of entries as cycles per day (as defined by 24/``INCR_CYCL_FREQ``), or if less than one day the entries must include the length of each cycle to be run.
 By default, it is set to a 1-item list containing the standard fcst length.

 .. hint::
    The interaction of ``FCST_LEN_HRS``, ``LONG_FCST_LEN_HRS``, and ``FCST_LEN_CYCL`` can be confusing.
 As an example, take an experiment with cycling every three hours, a short forecast length of 18 hours, and a long forecast length of 48 hours.
-The long forecasts are run at the 0th and 12th forecast hours.
+The long forecasts are run at 0 and 12 UTC.
 Users would put the following entry in their configuration file:

       .. code-block:: console